s-fifteen-instruments/guardian/info/Prerequisites.md

 To automatically share TLS certificates, and at the moment QKD key information, we need to setup the ability to establish SSH connections between the KME hosts without the need to intervene with a password each time.
 This is done by adding corresponding public keys to each KME host's SSH authorized keys file.

-On each KME host, first generate an RSA public/private key pair if one does not already exist:
+On each KME host, first generate an RSA (other types okay too) public/private key pair if one does not already exist:
 ```bash
 # KME1 host
 cd  # Go to home directory